Albert0i/RU330/security2.md

 **Addendum**

 1. As far as I can test in Redis 7.2.4, `ACL INFO` has to be granted *explictly* with a `+acl|whoami` even though the user already in @admin.
-2. Redis is rather stringent then prudence in determining the category.
+2. Redis is rather stringent than prudence in determining the category.
 As you may see in the `SET` command documentation: Time complexity is O(1) but ACL category is @slow.
 A search for @dangerous command yields 75, @slow command yields 271!

 ![alt set command](img/set-command.jpg)